copious-world/message-relay-services/README.md

 Notice that each path handler configuraion has a *relay* field containing configuration information for the MessageRelayer that the PathHandler instance creates.

 In the following, the *tls* field calls out various key and cert files.
-In order to use node.js default TLS settings, include the field ***default\_tls*** and set it to true.

 ```
 {